 Women who suffer from high progesterone levels may also experience joint pain with accompanied muscle aches.

 With a buildup of progesterone in fatty tissues, hormone receptor sites can eventually be rendered nonfunctional.
-This can cause an over stimulatory effect by the estrogen in the body - now unopposed with ineffective progesterone - and adversely affect the heart, inducing heart attack-like symptoms.
+This can cause an over stimulatory effect by the unopposed estrogen in the body and induce heart attack-like symptoms.

 Side effects of high progesterone levels can include allergies that might cause hives, rashes, and other skin conditions.